MicrosoftDocs/globalization/globalization/methodology/continuous-delivery.md

 # Continuous delivery

-A fully agile development model with continuous integration and continuous delivery calls for continuous localization.
+A rapid development model with continuous integration and continuous delivery calls for continuous localization.

 In a classic development model, localization handoffs happen at the end of a major milestone, such as "visual freeze".
 These handoffs can be large and may take a long time to be handed back.